Math Placement

 While it is not necessary to prepare for the test, many students like to review some beforehand.
 For your convenience, we offer sample problems and answers below.

-Your math placement level will be available under Placement Results in WebAdvisor within three business days of when your exam was completed.
+Your math placement level will be available under Placement Results in Workday Student once it is processed.
+Placement records are sent to the Registrar typically within three business days of when your exam was completed, atfer which the Registrar processes and posts them.

 If you are in need of any accommodations that allow for extended test-taking time, please contact the Office of Disability Services

 During the first meeting of all math classes, instructors spend time discussing the content and prerequisites for the courses.
-If it turns out that you have chosen the wrong math course it may be possible to move from one class to another during the “Drop-Add Period” (the first week of class).
+If it turns out that you have chosen the wrong math course it may be possible to move from one class to another during the “Add-Drop Period” (usually the first week of class).

 You are on your honor when taking the test.
 You may use paper and pencil to work the problems and a calculator.
 You should not receive help from others, or use books or other resources such as web sites for help.
 Your success in a course is unlikely if you are placed above your current ability.

-If you are looking to find your Math or English placements, please follow these instructions:
+If you are looking to find your Math placement, please follow these instructions:

-You then will be able to see your Math and English placements.
+4. You will be able to see your Math Placement Exam(s) and any other education tests (if applicable) here.

-*Note: It can take up to 3 business days from when you complete your math placement for your score to appear.*
+*Note: It can take up to 3 business days from when you complete your math placement for your score to be submitted to the Registrar who will then need to process it before you results appear.*

 Your score will not be emailed to you.